taazarel/Voheim/story/pcNotesH.md

 Ouli takes the party to Miravit to look for Sheitan Cultists.
 They killed the recruiter and left all the other cultists alone.
 Skerlite is the best kitty momma.
 Ouli Knows that skerlite is a god now.
 He met his alter egos in the afterlife.
+Ooh, treasure map.
+And BARRELS
+Everyone has watched how to train your dragon.